Dedicated IP Addresses: Do You Need One Or Not?

 But why is the question of the dedicated IP still so common even after a decade or more?
 Not too long ago, the “hype” in SEO was for companies to create multiple micro-websites (somewhere around 20, sometimes even 50 or more, but closely-themed content) for the purpose of flooding SERP results with as many of their own web properties as possible.
 The old school logic was that each of these pages had its own domain name and needed to be hosted separately.

-Because of the fear of getting penalized by the search engines, webmasters started looking for SEO C-class IP hosting, where they could be allotted multiple different IP addresses.
+Because of the fear of search engines penalizing them, webmasters started looking for SEO C-class IP hosting.
+There they could obtain multiple different IP addresses.
 This would create an illusion of their mini-sites network not being related to each other.
-Since this was clearly a deception, Google managed to catch almost all culprits sooner or later, and they consequently got de-ranked.
+Since this was clearly a deception, Google managed to catch almost all culprits sooner or later, consequently de-ranking them.

 If you are still practicing such shady black-hat SEO practices as described above and require that many unique IP addresses and Google hasn’t caught up to you yet, it’s only a matter of time until an update like Penguin or Panda penalizes you.

 Same goes for building a link network – which, really, Google doesn’t want you doing anyway.
 Penguin update by Google in 2012 improved its search ranking algorithm and takes into account websites participating in a link network.
-Still, some believe that using dedicated IPs to build a link network will prevent Google from recognizing it, thus improving SEO.
+Still, some believe using dedicated IPs to build a link network will prevent Google from recognizing it, thus improving SEO.
 That’s a myth.
 It only takes Google longer to figure it out.
-For black hat optimizers, the temporary advantage is useful, but for legitimate digital marketers and websites, this arms race is dangerous and not useful.
+For black hat optimizers, the temporary advantage is useful.
+However, for legitimate digital marketers and websites, this arms race is dangerous.

 Myth: A Dedicated IP Address is required for SSL

 In the past, in order to protect your website with encryption, you would have required having a Dedicated IP address.
-Over the past few years, a new technology had been developed, in order to waive this requirement.
-With the cPanel version 11.38 or newer, we and all modern web hosts started to support SNI technology that allows installing multiple SSL certificates on a Shared IP address.
-This means that our servers intelligently serve the correct SSL certificate for the domain name being requested.
+Over the past few years, a new technology has emerged, in order to waive this requirement.
+With cPanel version 11.38 or newer, we and all modern web hosts started to support SNI technology.
+It allows installing multiple SSL certificates on a Shared IP address.
+This means that our servers intelligently serve the correct SSL certificate for the requested domain name.

 SNI stands for Server Name Identicator, and it makes dedicated IP no longer needed for installing SSL Certificate.
 When the technology was first implemented, it had caused certain issues with browser support.
 Happily, those days are long over.
-At this moment, the only browsers that do not support this technology are Internet Explorer, running on Windows XP and Android 1.x and 2.x, which are quite obsolete.
+The only browsers that do not support this technology are Internet Explorer, running on Windows XP and Android 1.x and 2.x.
+All of which are quite obsolete.
 And in fact, you shouldn’t worry about, due to security issues, like the POODLE vulnerability in older browsers.

 Checking Global Browser SNI Support